ninabarzh/qyrvunth/simple-scraping/README.md

     $ pip3 install selenium

 For automation, selenium requires a driver.
 For firefox, get Mozilla’s Geckodriver and extract it to the `~/.local/bin` folder.
-Then get the path to the Tor browser Firefox binary on the local machine.
+Then get the path to the Firefox binary on the local machine.

     $ which firefox